 In this game, whoever won the first round would select one of their own—generally a new recruit—and declare him, “king.”
 As the game progressed, they would give the king a robe, a crown, a scepter, and would pay homage to him.
 Then the game took a sinister turn; with each round, the soldiers would gamble for the king’s possessions including his clothes, his horse, his wife, his home back in Rome.
 Whoever won the final round got the privilege of killing the king.

 Word of this game got back to Caesar.
 He outlawed the use of soldiers as king in this game, stating that he was losing good troops and it hurt morale.
-Instead of giving up the game, the soldiers decided to use condemned prisoners.
+Instead of giving up the game, the Emperor suggested soldiers use condemned prisoners.

 When the soldiers declared Jesus ‘King of the Jews,” when they dressed Him in a royal robe, crowned Him, gave Him a scepter, and then began beating Him, casting lots for His garments, and ultimately killing Him, they were playing The Game of the King.

-The greetings used in the series were real.
+The greetings used in the novels were real.

 High Priest, a political appointment: Real

 In the Old Testament, the High Priest was selected by God.
 That changed when the Romans took over the rule of Palestine; by the first century, the position of the High Priest was a political appointment from Caesar.
 There was no separation between church and state; the priests at the Temple not only officiated over the religious life of the Jews, they were also rulers and judges.
 As such, they wielded tremendous authority.

 Sadly, this was quite true.
 Many ancient cultures, Roman included, saw nothing morally wrong with infanticide or with abandoning their newborns on the dung heaps or garbage dumps of cities.
 They ‘exposed’ children for being sickly, deformed, or simply the wrong gender.